harshals1/harshals1.github.io/index.md

-# This is a sample repository to demonstarate the practices of forking, issues and pull requests. \n
+# This is a sample repository to demonstarate the practices of forking, issues and pull requests.

-## To be eligible for submission, fork this repository, work with the assigned issue, add your name below and open a pull request. \n
+## To be eligible for submission, fork this repository, work with the assigned issue, add your name below and open a pull request.

-## This project was created by Hariharan.
+## This project was created by Harshal.